 The recruitment period is defined as the last day of the previous semester through Bid Day.
 The informal process begins on the following Monday after Bid Day.

-Bids given informally may not be offered until the Monday after Formal Recruitment, and a $20 fee will be accessed.
+Bids given informally may not be offered until the Monday after formal recruitment, and a $40 fee will be accessed.

 It is the responsibility of each chapter’s recruitment chair and president to make sure the chapter’s members understand that a violation of any of these recruitment rules may subject a chapter to fines and/or judicial proceedings.

-- Violations will be reviewed by the IFC advisor on an individual basis, and all alleged violators will be given the chance to speak on their own behalf.
+Violations will be reviewed by the Interfraternity Council (IFC) advisor on an individual basis, and all alleged violators will be given the chance to speak on their own behalf.
 If deemed necessary, the IFC advisor will refer cases to the Judicial Board.

-- All violations shall be submitted in writing (Incident Report) to the Center for Student Involvement within 14 days of Bid Day.
+All violations shall be submitted in writing (Incident Report) to the Greek Life coordinator within 14 days of Bid Day.

-- All potential new members must go through Formal Recruitment and pay a $10 fee.
-Must be payed before bid is giving out.
+All potential new members must go through formal recruitment and pay a $20 fee.
+The fee must be paid before bid is given out.

-- Alcohol is strictly prohibited as part of any activity that may be considered related to membership recruitment as stated by the Lambda Chi Alpha, Pi Kappa Alpha, and Tau Kappa Epsilon, Kappa Delta Rho (Colony), and Kappa Sigma (Colony) fraternities, the National Interfraternity Conference and ASU Interfraternity Council.
+Alcohol is strictly prohibited as part of any activity that may be considered related to membership recruitment as stated by the Lambda Chi Alpha, Pi Kappa Alpha, Kappa Delta Rho (Colony), and Kappa Sigma (Colony) fraternities, the National Interfraternity Conference and ASU Interfraternity Council.